 The Batwa Development Program welcomes volunteers or groups who can prepare and present culturally appropriate training and/or serve in the specific areas listed below.

-Step 1: Email email@example.com to apply.
-Applications may take up to a month to process through the Uganda office.
+Step 1: Email firstname.lastname@example.org to apply.
+Applications may take up to a month to process.

-Step 2: Upon acceptance from the BDP, contact firstname.lastname@example.org to complete the screening process and make reservations for your accommodations.
+Step 2: Upon acceptance, we will contact you to complete the screening process and make reservations for your accommodations.